 Transportation can be really cheap, especially if you use public transportation and don’t get stung too often by unscrupulous taxi and tuk tuk drivers.
 Tuk Tuk rides shouldn’t cost more than £1 GBP or so with taxi rides within any given place no more than £2 -3 for a fair distance.
 Long distance coaches to various destinations average out at around £10 for long trips depending where you go, but can be considerably cheaper for short jaunts.
 Boats in between the islands cost about the same as the coaches but combined coach/boat packages can work out a little cheaper.

-Activities, treks and courses will be one of your biggest expenses in Thailand.
-There is no point in coming here and not taking an elephant trek or a jungle trek to some remote hill tribe villages, taking a cookery or Muay Thai course or even getting your PADI certificate.
+Activities, treks and courses will be one of your biggest expenses in Thailand, but it is important you budget well for it.
+These activities and experiences are half of the fun of a gap year!
+There is no point in coming here and not taking a jungle trek to some remote hill tribe villages, taking a cookery or Muay Thai course or even getting your PADI certificate.
 The costs of these vary wildly and it depends on what you do and where you do it.
 Trekking for example may set you back maybe £20 GBP a day in Chiang Mai, but getting your diving qualifications may run anywhere between £100 to £200 GBP.

 Average daily costs can be about £25 -£30 GBP per day if you stay in reasonable but comfortable guesthouses, eat well, have a few drinks and use tuk tuks and taxis as well as local transport.
 You can bring this average down considerably if you stay in cheap hostels, eat local food, stay off the beer and watch your pennies but can be considerably higher if you stay in brand hotels or resorts and eat out at fancy restaurants every night.
 What you spend on activities is up to you.